How much can executive functioning coaching help a child or adult?

 Some children are not able to manage their emotions.
 They cannot pay attention for long periods.
 They cannot organize or plan their work and time.
 This is where you can help with your executive functioning coaching skills.

 Make no mistake.
 These children or adults are intelligent.
 But they have not learnt the tools and strategies for succeeding.
-Through encouragement, strategies and insight, executive functioning coaches help them become more effective.
-The skills they learn are not only applicable for school but for everyday life.
+Through encouragement, develop strategies and insight, executive functioning coaches help them become more effective.
+The skills they learn are not only applicable for middle school academic success but for everyday life.

 How does executive functioning help in day-to-day activities?

 Can a delay in development of executive functioning skills impact daily life?